mlacarrasco/mlacarrasco.github.io/_projects/5_project.md

 description: Development of a monitoring system based on IoT systems
 img: assets/img/1.jpg
 importance: 3
-category: fun
+category: work
 ---

-Edocere –Walmart (2017-2018)

 Role: Architect solution engineer/developer
-Company: Walmart CHILE.
+Company: Edocere –Walmart Chile (2017-2018)  (15k USD)

-Development of a monitoring system for freezer machines, measuring temperature, humidity, and doors, and a monitoring system for the server room: Measurement of current, temperature, humidity (15k USD)
+Development of a monitoring system for freezer machines, measuring temperature, humidity, and doors, and a monitoring system for the server room: Measurement of current, temperature, humidity

 <div class="row">